Country Profile: Andorra

 Military and Security

-Andorra does not maintain regular military forces, relying instead on France and Spain for its defense.
-The internal security is managed by the Police Corps of Andorra, which falls under the Ministry of Justice and Interior.
+Andorra does not maintain regular military forces; instead, its defense is the responsibility of France and Spain.
+The internal security is managed by the Police Corps of Andorra, which operates under the Ministry of Justice and Interior.

 Energy